INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 - You don't need to choose a license or add a .gitignore.
 - Click on CREATE REPOSITORY
 - The repo has been created and you should now be on a new page with a button for `Add Collaborators and Teams`.
 Click on it.
-- You may be asked to autheticate with your 2FA (this can vary, depending on your setup).
+- You may be asked to authenticate with your 2FA (this can vary, depending on your setup).
 Do this.
 - On the next page, click the button for `Add People`
 - Enter the Github ID(s) of the author(s) who will be adding to the repo in the search box (you will need to ask them about this separately and request them to create a Github account if they don't already have one).
 - Click on the person to add in the dropdown list.